How to Install UNRAR on Debian (13, 12, 11)

 Version table:

 The “Installed: (none)” line confirms successful removal.
-The Candidate version remains available for future installation if needed.
+The Candidate version remains available for future reinstallation.

 Conclusion